 Young heart patients across the UK now have their very own exercise prescription.

-The CHD physical activity toolkit was written by Lucy Gowing BSc MSc and Richard Horn BSc MSc, Heart Research UK Associate Research Fellows at the Children’s Health and Exercise Research Centre, University of Exeter, with a grant from Heart Research UK.
+The toolkit was written by Lucy Gowing BSc MSc and Richard Horn BSc MSc, Heart Research UK Associate Research Fellows at the Children’s Health and Exercise Research Centre, University of Exeter, with a grant from Heart Research UK.

-This CHD physical activity toolkit was verified by Dr Graham Stuart MBChB FRCP FRCPCH Consultant Cardiologist at Bristol Royal Hospital for Children and Professor Craig Williams MSc PhD FACSM FBASES, Professor of Paediatric Physiology and Health at the University of Exeter.
+This Toolkit was verified by Dr Graham Stuart MBChB FRCP FRCPCH Consultant Cardiologist at Bristol Royal Hospital for Children and Professor Craig Williams MSc PhD FACSM FBASES, Professor of Paediatric Physiology and Health at the University of Exeter.

 Virtual reality project

 One in five children in reception and one in three in year six are overweight or obese.
 This is due to an increasingly poor diet and low levels of physical activity.
 Children’s consumption of added or processed sugars significantly exceeds the maximum recommended level and less than a quarter of 5-15-year-olds achieve the recommended levels of physical activity.

 Obesity is linked to a wide range of diseases, including heart disease and increases the risk of ill health and premature death in adulthood.
 It also has an emotional and behavioral impact, increasing the risk of bullying and low self-esteem and resulting in higher levels of school absences.